Jainlo/Jainlo/README.md

 Hi there, I'm Lujain 👋
 </h3>
 <h2 align="center">
-I'm a full-time Data Scientist 💻, part-time Gamer 👩🏻‍💻, and a little bit artistic 🎨!
+I'm a full-time Data Scientist 💻, part-time Gamer 👩🏻‍💻, and a bit of an artist 🎨!
 </h2>

 I'm very passionate about data and solving problems with Data Science!
 I love creating interesting visualizations and explaining them in an engaging and meaningful story.